ThatRobin/apoli-bolt-docs/docs/power_code.md

 #### Adding the Decorator:

-Above this fuction, you will want to add something called a "decorator", in Apoli-Beet, the "power" decorator is what you add in order to specify that your function will be used in making powers.
+Above this fuction, you will want to add something called a "decorator", in Apoli-Bolt, the "power" decorator is what you add in order to specify that your function will be used in making powers.
 === "Apoli-Bolt"
     ```py
     @power("apoli:simple")